micro-os-plus/micro-test-plus-xpack/README.md

 In C/C++, plain strings are actually pointers to characters, and simply comparing them does not compare the content but the memory addresses.

-For string comparisons to compare the content, use `string_view`:
+For string comparisons to compare the content, use `string_view` objects:

 ```c++
 #include <string_view>